biplavpoudel/MongoDB-Atlas-Administration/README.md

-# MongoDB Atlas Administrator Path
+# MongoDB Atlas Atlas Foundations and Security

 For the latest and most updated docs, visit: https://www.mongodb.com/docs/